 Defensics aims to locate vulnerabilities, primarily unknown and zero-day, before software is released into the wild.
 Unlike other fuzzers in the market, Defensics has a deep understanding of the input type, meaning it can identify key weaknesses in the rules that govern communication and deliver tests that exploit those weaknesses.
 Because Defensics generates tests that are likely to trigger vulnerabilities, users can efficiently and effectively find and fix them before they lead to costly patches and recalls.
 We have a proven track record that attests not only to the quality of our test suites but also to the quality of results our customers can expect.

 The Total Economic Impact of Synopsys Software Testing Tools: Coverity and Defensics, a Synopsys-commissioned report, details how an entertainment and communications technology company avoided remediation expenses of $1.8 million by fuzzing with Defensics over 3 years.
-For more information on Defensics’ ROI, read the full report.
+For more information on Defensics’ ROI, watch our webinar.

 It’s true that Defensics is known for its predefined test suites, and this is because predefined test suites for protocols, file formats, and interfaces is where Defensics put out its first roots.
 However, Defensics has grown and matured since its inception about 15 years ago.